jesusmartinez-garcia/2020-01-21-colchester-workshop/index.md

 with previous GAP Days we will aim to survey and develop the algorithmic infrastructure for permutation groups in GAP, starting from the basic orbit/stabiliser algorithms.

-We would also like this GAP days to be an opportunity for interested (PhD-)students, post-docs, and more experienced mathematicians with little knowledge of the insides of GAP to join in, meet us and each other, and learn about algorithmic group theory in a relaxed atmosphere.
+We would also like this GAP Days to be an opportunity for interested (PhD-)students, post-docs, and more experienced mathematicians with little knowledge of the insides of GAP to join in, meet us and each other, and learn about algorithmic group theory in a relaxed atmosphere.